Narrative Group

 Christopher Wienberg.
 Ph.D.
 May 2017.
 Thesis: “Demographic Bias Correction for Social Media Data”

 Reid Swanson.
 Ph.D.
 May 2010.
-Thesis: “Enabling Open Domain Interactive Storytelling Using A Data-Driven Case-Based Approach”
+Thesis: “Enabling Open Domain Interactive Storytelling Using a Data-Driven Case-Based Approach”

 Web applications: